 Through your coursework, you will learn how to

-- Protect an organization's critical information and assets by ethically integrating cyber security best practices and risk management through enterprise
+- Protect an organization's critical information and assets by ethically integrating cybersecurity best practices and risk management throughout an enterprise

 - Integrate continuous monitoring and real-time security solutions with information collection, sharing, collaboration, and analysis capabilities to improve situational awareness and deployment of countermeasures in industry and government

 - Evaluate and assess the use of technology to support cybersecurity goals and objectives

 - Participate in the investigation of cyber incidents and assist in recovery of operations

 - Formulate, update, and communicate short- and long-term organizational cybersecurity strategies and policies

 In past projects, students have had the opportunity to

 - Write various cyber security-related documents, including security policies, disaster recovery plans, and executive briefs